 -

-Place 1/2 a slice of sourdough bread (torn), parmesan, and olive oil into a food processor and mix until well combined.
+Place 1 slice of sourdough bread (torn), 3/4 cup parmesan, and olive oil into a food processor and mix until well combined.
 Place onto a baking sheet and bake for 6-7 minutes.
 While bread crumbs bake chop parsley and zest lemon.
 Set aside.

 -

-Start pasta if water is boiling and cook to package instructions.
+When water is boiling, cook pasta to package instructions.

 -